Trump’s inaccurate assertion of ‘total’ authority sparks challenge from governors

 “I am almost positive James Madison fell off a cloud somewhere today when Trump said that,” said Dan Eberhart, a Republican donor.
 “The founders of the republic stitched together a complicated game of chess to ensure our president was a very weak king who could be simultaneously slowed down by the legislature, judiciary and federalism.
 His authority is far from total.”

-Another prominent Republican donor, speaking on the condition of anonymity to discuss private deliberations, said there was an effort “to talk him into a better place.”
+Another prominent GOP donor, speaking on the condition of anonymity to discuss private deliberations, said there was an effort “to talk him into a better place.”

 One official said Trump is frustrated that the governors are getting so much credit and no blame while he gets all the blame and none of the credit.
 He particularly complains about Cuomo, this official said.